Dead Reckoning: Champlain in America

-Through the Educators portal, there are 12 lesson plans for students in grades 6-12.
+Through the Educational Outreach portal, there are 12 lesson plans for students in grades 6-12.
 Students and teachers can explore rich themes that are connected to Champlain: places he visited; links to the interactive map; history; geography; language arts; mathematics; science; technology; the arts.

-- One lesson, Alliances in the Classroom, asks students to observe alliances at school, note non-verbal cues involved in making alliances, and create non-verbal scenarios to demonstrate what they learned from their observations.
+- One lesson, Alliances in the Classroom ( PDF, 128 KB, 89 pgs.), asks students to observe alliances at school, note non-verbal cues involved in making alliances, and create non-verbal scenarios to demonstrate what they learned from their observations.

-- In Cartography and Navigation in the Time of Champlain: Dead Reckoning ( PDF, 32 KB, 15pg.), students create and actually use the instruments as they were used in the 16th and 17th centuries for navigation and cartography to determine speed, latitude and altitude, and to map a location.
+- In Cartography and Navigation in the Time of Champlain: Dead Reckoning ( PDF, 3.4 MB, 15pg.), students create and actually use the instruments as they were used in the 16th and 17th centuries for navigation and cartography to determine speed, latitude and altitude, and to map a location.

 The Resources portal provides journals, fact sheets and biographies about other explorers relevant to these lessons.